Here’s some of what we’ve been reading this week: The Art of Persuasion and More

 The first surprise: Whether a manager spends 36% or 9% of her time on employee development doesn’t seem to matter.
 “There is very little correlation between time spent coaching and employee performance,” says Jaime Roca, one of Gartner’s practice leaders for human resources.
 “It’s less about the quantity and more about the quality.”Hbr.org

-From the author of Endure one of my favorite books this year
+From the author of Endure one of my favorite books this year.
+Let him persuade you to lift at least once a week even briefly.

 That’s great news.
 Even better is that it doesn’t take much.
 The study’s main conclusion is that even one session or less than an hour a week of resistance training reduced the risk of cardiac events and death from all causes during the study, no matter how much (or how little) aerobic exercise the subjects were also doing.outsideonline.com